Moving to London from Ireland

 Patrick from Lisburn: “I was nervous about leaving the community feel of Lisburn, but London surprised me.
 We’ve made great connections, and the schools here are excellent for the kids.”

-Fiona from Bangor: “The weather in London isn’t too different from Northern Ireland, but the city itself is so diverse and exciting.
+Fiona from Bangor: “The weather in London isn’t too different from Ireland, but the city itself is so diverse and exciting.
 We love the parks and green spaces.”

-Ready to Make the Move?
+Ready to Make the Move to London From Ireland?

 Relocating from Ireland to London is a thrilling opportunity that opens up new career, cultural, and social experiences.
 While the cost of living is higher, the city’s vibrancy and global connections make it a worthwhile move for many.
 Understanding the key differences between lifestyle, housing, and transport in London versus Irish cities will help you make an informed decision.